FBI's No. 2 official McCabe, blasted by Trump, steps down

-WASHINGTON (Reuters) - FBI Deputy Director Andrew McCabe, criticized by President Donald Trump and other Republicans for alleged bias against him and in favour of his 2016 Democratic opponent Hillary Clinton, has stepped down, U.S. officials confirmed on Monday.
+WASHINGTON (Reuters) - FBI Deputy Director Andrew McCabe, criticized by President Donald Trump and other Republicans for alleged bias against him and in favour of his 2016 Democratic opponent, Hillary Clinton, has stepped down, U.S. officials confirmed on Monday.

-McCabe, who served as acting Federal Bureau of Investigation chief for more than two months last year after Trump fired agency director James Comey, had been expected to leave his post as the No. 2 FBI official in March.
+McCabe, who served as acting Federal Bureau of Investigation chief for more than two months last year after Trump fired Director James Comey, had been expected to leave his post as the No. 2 FBI official in March.

-The FBI said on Monday that David Bowdich, the No. 3 FBI official, would take over as Acting Deputy Director for McCabe.
+The FBI said on Monday that David Bowdich, the No. 3 FBI official, would take over as acting deputy director.

 It did not comment on the circumstances surrounding McCabe’s departure.

-White House spokeswoman Sarah Sanders, asked about McCabe’s departure, told reporters, “I can tell you the president wasn’t part of this decision-making process.”
-Sanders said Trump continues to have “full confidence” in FBI Director Christopher Wray, who was appointed by Trump to replace Comey.
+White House spokeswoman Sarah Sanders, asked about McCabe’s departure, told reporters: “I can tell you the president wasn’t part of this decision-making process.”
+Sanders said Trump continued to have “full confidence” in FBI Director Christopher Wray, who was appointed by Trump to replace Comey.

-McCabe had intended to stay on the job for about another six weeks when he becomes eligible for retirement, but he decided to leave earlier rather than be transferred into a lower-ranking post, according to a former senior FBI official familiar with the matter.
+McCabe had intended to stay on the job for about six more weeks when he becomes eligible for retirement, but decided to leave earlier rather than be transferred to a lower-ranking post, according to a former senior FBI official familiar with the matter.

 The earlier departure came amid concerns about an upcoming Justice Department inspector general report scrutinizing the actions of McCabe and other top FBI officials during the 2016 presidential campaign, the official said.